10 ways to do New Year's Eve like an Icelander

 So you've watched the skaup and you've been to the brenna.
 You're thoroughly confused and now it's time to set off more explosives on your front porch than you've ever seen in your lifetime.
 There is always someone in the family who gets particularly into this.
 Usually the man-child youngest brother of your mother-in-law (scientific fact, I swear).
 The fireworks start at around 11PM, reach a fever pitch at midnight and then continue in a slow dribble for the next week afterwards.

-Many people find that the hill at the top of the city is a perfect spot to see the fireworks.
-The newest thing this year is to take a trip into the center of the Reykjavik Harbour and watch from there.
+The hill at the top of the city is a perfect spot to see the fireworks.
+If you're not already setting off a bunch yourself, you might want to just enjoy the display that the rest of the city is putting on.
 The display really gets going at 12AM, with everyone shouting and kissing and hugging and yelling “Gleðilegt nýtt ár” and setting off more explosives.
 Very exciting.

 9. Go to the party and get home safe.